Joining the Pledge

 Deep tech is defined as a classification of organisation or a start-up, with the expressed objective of providing technology solutions to deep societal challenges.
 They present scientific or engineering challenges requiring lengthy research and development, and large capital investment before successful commercialisation.

-The Deep Tech Talent Initiative has developed a quality check for the training programmes targeted under the Deep Tech Talent Initiative.
+The EIT Deep Tech Talent has developed a quality check for the training programmes targeted under the initiative.
 In addition, a Definitions document that identifies the fifteen deep tech technologies currently under the scope of the programme is available.

 Please note that the Definitions document is a non-exclusive list and will be updated regularly in line with the emerging deep technologies on the market, and with the support of the EIT Knowledge Innovation Communities and the Pledger Community.